alexlafalce/exploring-odoo/README.md

 | Nuido Flow Sales     | nuido_flow_sales     | Example addon for Nuido Flow                               |
 | Nuido Flow Messaging | nuido_flow_messaging | Messaging addon for Nuido Flow                             |
 | Nuido Flow Trigger   | nuido_flow_trigger   | Runs Nuido Flow with triggers.                             |

-## Please keep this repo alive by giving it a star and sharing it.

 # Contributing
 As mentioned above, this repo is only for archiving purpose, i.e., for reference, to learn Odoo, or as proof of concepts.